 Get Legal Representation Today to Help Renew Your Medical License

 After you have worked hard to finish your education and develop your career, receiving a notice of renewal of your medical license can be unexpected and disappointing.
-However, having a medical license defense attorney on your team can be essential to a positive outcome in your case.
+However, having a medical license defense lawyer on your team can be essential to a positive outcome in your case.
 You can reach the offices of Bertolino LLP, by calling (512) 515-9518 today or filling out our contact form online.

 Call or text (512) 476-5757 or complete a Case Evaluation form